 3. Methodology

-Further stakeholder analysis is often a requirement to ensure you’ve identified vulnerable people including, ethnic minorities, the elderly, the disabled and more.
+Further stakeholder analysis is often a requirement to ensure you’ve identified vulnerable people, including ethnic minorities, the elderly, the disabled and more.

 Economic – stock market, employment